-- (a) O-I, B-2, and B-3 Districts business uses whose property lines abut a district zoned residential shall erect an opaque screen at least six feet high designed so as to obstruct the view from surrounding residential property.
+- A. O-I, B-2, and B-3 Districts Business uses where property lines abut a district zoned residential shall erect an opaque screen at least six feet high designed so as to obstruct the view from surrounding residential property.
 Screens are not to be brightly colored, multicolored, or otherwise obtrusive.
 Colors and textures harmonious with nature and nearby residential structures are recommended.
-If a planted screen is used, it shall consist of evergreen shrubs or trees which at maturity will meet the required height. - (b) I-1 and I-2 Districts -a buffer strip shall be planted along the side or rear property line of any use that abuts any property in a residential zone.
-The strip shall be at least 10 feet wide planted with an opaque screen of evergreen shrubs or trees which at maturity will be between eight and 12 feet high.
+If a planted screen is used, it shall consist of evergreen shrubs or trees which at maturity will meet the required height. - B. I-1 and I-2 Districts A buffer strip shall be planted along the side or rear property line of any usethat abuts any property in a residential zone.
+The strip shall be at least 10 feet wide planted withan opaque screen of evergreen shrubs or trees which at maturity will be between eight and 12 feet high.